makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

       * [ ] The maximum vesting rate (`tot` divided by `tau`) >  the maximum vest streaming rate (`cap`)
         * [ ] TODO Calculate new `cap` value equal to 10% greater than the new maximum vesting rate
         * [ ] TODO Round new `cap` up with 2 significant figure precision (i.e. 2446 becomes 2500)
-        * [ ] TODO Notify Governance Facilitators for addition in exec doc
+        * [ ] TODO Notify Governance Facilitators for addition in Exec Doc
         * [ ] Ensure that `cap` change is noted in the Exec Doc
         * [ ] New `cap` value matches Exec Doc
     * [ ] MKR Streams ([DssVestTransferrable](https://github.com/makerdao/dss-vest/blob/master/src/DssVest.sol#L463))